• Skip to primary navigation

 A cooked turkey leg and sliced turkey breast on a white and black plate.

-The safest way to thaw a turkey is in the refrigerator.
-You should allow 24 hours for every 4-5 pounds of turkey.
-The turkey can be kept in the refrigerator for up to 2 days after it is thawed.
-So for example, a 16 pound frozen turkey can be put in the refrigerator as early as the Friday before Thanksgiving.
+The safest way to thaw a frozen turkey is in the refrigerator.
+Allow about 24 hours for every 4–5 pounds of turkey.
+Once thawed, it can stay in the refrigerator for up to 2 days before cooking.

 A graphic showing how long to cook and thaw different size turkeys and how many people it should feed.